foundation-model-stack/fms-hf-tuning/architecture_records/004-datapreprocessor.md

 Furthermore this design allows flexibility to be extended to any upcoming usecase because any operation to be executed on the dataset can be broken down into function execution implemented as data handlers.

-This makes our spec a complete solution for advanced users of the library allowing them to specify complete preprocessing operations to be applied to the dataset via a config file.
+This makes our spec a complete solution for advanced users of the library, who have custom preprocessing needs.
+Allowing them to specify complete preprocessing operations to be applied to the dataset via a config file.

 Finally, with this spec we do not want to break the functionality for the simple users of the library.
 A simple user which wants to just use the library with a single dataset like today can pass the same dataset via `--training_data_path <file> --validataion_data_path <file>` arguments.

-Infact we do not change the behaviour currently supported by any of the `tuning.config.configs.DataArguments` arguments hence allowing the simple users of the library to continue using the library as is.
+Infact we do not change the behavior currently supported by any of the `tuning.config.configs.DataArguments` arguments hence allowing the simple users of the library to continue using the library as is.

 ### Performance Considerations

-Since this design allows complex preprocessing of the dataset on fly, the design should incorporate perfomrance measures to ensure that the system is not performing too slow or spending too much time while preprocessing the dataset to affect tuning/training time.
+Since this design allows complex preprocessing of the dataset on fly, the design should incorporate performance measures to ensure that the system is not performing too slow or spending too much time while preprocessing the dataset to affect tuning/training time.

 The goal that we have here is to not be slower than the HuggingFace library which our whole design is based upon, in this sense we also imagine any performance improvements that we come across to be contributed back to HF library to keep our design simple and not reimplement stuff.

--> Handling Large Dataset
+#### Handling Large Dataset

 Our main reason for using HF [Map](https://huggingface.co/docs/datasets/en/process#map) heavily for data preprocessing is that for large datasets which are generally loaded as `IterableDatasets` the MAP API automatically performs [`lazy map operations`](https://huggingface.co/docs/datasets/en/about_mapstyle_vs_iterable#eager-data-processing-and-lazy-data-processing) and hence doesn't produce too much overhead while training.

--> Caching intermediate dataset
+#### Caching intermediate dataset

 Hugging Face caches intermediate map operations which makes replay of our data preprocessor easier if same map parameters and operations are applied.
 If the file system is an issue we have two considerations,